Cluster cosmology with anisotropic boosts: Validation of a novel forward modeling analysis and application on SDSS redMaPPer clusters: Tests and Validation

 Based on these tests, we define our lensing data vector with 12 logarithmically spaced bins spanning $R \in [0.2, 50]$~Mpc/$h$, and our clustering data vector with 6 logarithmically spaced bins spanning $R \in [2,50]$~Mpc/$h$.
 For the clustering side, we set $\pi_\mr{max}=100$~Mpc/$h$ as our fiducial line-of-sight projection width for $w_\mr{p}$.
 Under these analysis choices, we confirm that our anisotropic boost model for $\Pi(R)$ presented in \Cref{sec:mod:boost} yields robust results, with the recovered amplitudes of the anisotropic boosts agreeing well with the values we found in \citetalias{projeff}.
 We also find that for the \texttt{mis-test} and the \texttt{photo-test} cases our respective constraints on the miscentering and photo-$z$ scatter parameters are in good agreement with the input values.
 Finally, we find that we recover tight cosmological constraints without significant parameter space volume effects despite the broad, uninformative priors we assume for all model parameters, as detailed in \Cref{tab:priors}.
 In \Cref{fig:test_contours}, we show the test results under this fiducial setup.
+For these results, as well as for the validation results presented in \Cref{sec:sim:val}, we use the \texttt{multinest} sampler.
 For all three versions of the measurements, we recover the input cosmology well within the 1-$\sigma$ confidence region in the $\Omega_\mr{m}$-$S_8$ plane.
 Our fiducial model and analysis choices are frozen at this point. \footnote{After unblinding, we discovered and fixed a minor error relevant for the results in \Cref{sec:sim:test,sec:sim:val}.
 Fixing the error led to very small changes in these results, and did not impact our original conclusions. \Cref{fig:test_contours,fig:challenge_contours} show the results after the fix.}